wpshark/transformer/README.md

 # Transformer (by Zapier)

 Transformer is a little web app that performs data transformations.
-You specifcy one of the pre-defined transforms to run, along with some input data, and the app will run the data through the transform and return the output.
+You specify one of the pre-defined transforms to run, along with some input data, and the app will run the data through the transform and return the output.

-Usage:
+## Usage

 `GET /` - Lists all the available transforms